-Myth #1: You must file for divorce in the city/state you got
+Myth #1: You must file for divorce in the city/state you got married.

 This is not true.
 Where you file for divorce depends on where you, or your spouse, legally reside.
 So, just because you got married in Las Vegas, doesn’t mean you must file for divorce in Nevada.
 Check out New York’s residency requirements for more information.

-Myth #2: You cannot get a divorce if your spouse doesn’t
+Myth #2: You cannot get a divorce if your spouse doesn’t consent to one.

 This is one of the biggest divorce myths.
 New York has two types divorce: contested, and uncontested.
 Contested divorces occur when one party does not consent to the divorce, or they don’t agree with the terms listed in the Complaint.